hoangnth2k/dbs-401/README.md

-# Welcome to TechShopHCMUTE Website
+# Welcome to TechShop Website
 # Project Overview

-TechShopHCMUTE is a project developed with the goal of learning about sales processes through various stages, from the manager's steps in preparing to add products to inventory, to showcasing products on the website for users to view, favorite, add to their cart, and proceed through the complex payment processes.
-TechShopHCMUTE is not only a capstone project for the Web Programming course but also a passionate initiative driven by the spirit of curiosity, innovation, and self-challenge to continuously improve the product.
+TechShop is a project developed with the goal of learning about sales processes through various stages, from the manager's steps in preparing to add products to inventory, to showcasing products on the website for users to view, favorite, add to their cart, and proceed through the complex payment processes.
+TechShop is not only a capstone project for the Web Programming course but also a passionate initiative driven by the spirit of curiosity, innovation, and self-challenge to continuously improve the product.
 This is also our team’s first project, so it might still have shortcomings.
 We sincerely welcome feedback from everyone to help us improve and learn even more.

 ## GUI of App
 ### Login at here